Skip to main content

 Area Agencies on Aging in Oregon

-Last updated: April 30, 2026 Checked through April 30, 2026.
-Agency names, phone numbers, service areas, and program funding can change.
-Confirm details with ADRC, ODHS, or your local aging office before you apply.
-Bottom line: Oregon’s Area Agencies on Aging help older adults, adults with disabilities, caregivers, and families find local support.
-The easiest … Read more
+Last updated: May 6, 2026 Checked through May 6, 2026.
+Agency names, phone numbers, service areas, funding, and program rules can change.
+Confirm details with ADRC, Oregon Department of Human Services, or your local aging office before you apply or make a care decision.
+Bottom line: Oregon Area Agencies on Aging help older adults, adults … Read more

 Area Agencies on Aging in Oklahoma (2026)